CIA director Burns to meet Russian counterpart in Turkey | Law-Order

 CIA director Burns to meet Russian counterpart in Turkey

-Burns is also expected to raise the cases of Brittney Griner and Paul Whelan, two Americans detained in Russia whom the Biden administration has been pressing to release in a prisoner exchange.The official said that Ukrainian officials were briefed ahead of Burns travel to Turkey.Kremlin spokesman Dmitry Peskov said Monday he could neither confirm nor deny reports of U.S.-Russia talks in Turkey.Two Turkish officials said they had no knowledge about a meeting between U.S. and Russian delegations.
+Burns is also expected to raise the cases of WNBA star Brittney Griner and Michigan corporate security executive Paul Whelan, two Americans detained in Russia whom the Biden administration has been pressing to release in a prisoner exchange.The official said that Ukrainian officials were briefed ahead of Burns travel to Turkey.Kremlin spokesman Dmitry Peskov said Monday he could neither confirm nor deny reports of US-Russia talks in Turkey.Two Turkish officials said they had no knowledge about a meeting between US and Russian delegations.

 - Country: